 Mechanism and Timing of Review

-Letters of intent will only be accepted electronically and should be submitted at https://proposals.jgi.doe.gov/ between February 6 and March 31, 2017.
+Letters of intent will only be accepted electronically and should be submitted at https://proposals.jgi.doe.gov/ between February 4 and April 11, 2019.
 The CSP Call is open to anyone with the understanding that CSP data are made publicly available immediately, without exception.
-Applicants will be advised by April 14, 2017, whether to prepare a full proposal.
-Full proposals will be due May 26.
+Applicants will be advised by April 29, 2019, whether to prepare a full proposal.
+Full proposals will be due June 11, 2019.
 Guidance for submitting full proposals will be included in the email notification to invited applicants.
 A full schedule is below.

 For questions about the appropriateness of projects, program specifics or application process, please contact Susannah Tringe.